parklab/SMaHT_Regional_Categorization/README.md

 ## Genomic Region Stratification for Mosaic Variant Benchmarking

-This repository provides a three-tier genomic region stratification framework designed to evaluate somatic and mosaic SNV detection performance across genomic contexts.
+This repository provides a three-tier genomic region stratification framework designed to evaluate somatic and mosaic variant detection performance across genomic contexts.
 Regions are categorized based on **practical variant callability**, integrating population-scale accessibility masks and pan-genome mappability resources.

-All coordinates are defined on **GRCh38**.
+All coordinates are defined on **GRCh38**, with an official reference genome used in SMaHT (Somatic Mosiacism across Human Tissue) Network.

 ---